 Types of Ligament Tears

 Ligament sprains are caused by too much deceleration of the knee during walking, running, or exercising on uneven surfaces.
-Ligament sprains can range from minor or partial tears, called a sprain to full ruptures which will cause unstable bones, limited motion, and pain.
-The wrist, elbow, and ankle are the most frequent sites of ligament tears because they are used to support the body and to catch falling objects.
+Ligament sprains can range from minor or partial tears, called a sprain, to full ruptures, which will cause unstable bones, limited motion, and pain.
+The wrist, elbow, and ankle are the most frequent sites of ligament tears because they are used to support the body and catch falling objects.

 A strain is a direct blow to one of the ligaments, usually accompanied by swelling and pain.
 Strain symptoms vary depending on where the injury occurs.
-Ligament strains tend to occur in the throwing shoulder, adductor muscles, hamstring, and quadriceps muscles.
-Sprains are usually caused by an abrupt or sudden change of direction of movement, athletes foot, or jumping.
+Ligament strains tend to occur in the throwing shoulder, adductor muscles, hamstrings, and quadriceps muscles.
+Sprains are usually caused by an abrupt or sudden change of direction of movement, an athlete’s foot, or jumping.
 They can also be caused by lifting something too quickly.
 Ligament sprains are the most common type of sports injury.

 Sports medicine doctors are the best place to diagnose knee injuries.
 They specialize in diagnosing and treating them.
 Depending on the severity of the tear, they may recommend surgery.
 They’ll explain the best course of treatment and where to find the best physical therapy and rehabilitation specialists.
 They can also refer you to an orthopedic surgeon if scope-of-life-threatening complications arise.